 Example 2: Teacher Ms. Call was found guilty of being in possession of marijuana.

 Are all complaints investigated?

-No. Complaints must be ďlegally sufficient.Ē Legally sufficient means that the allegation has been supported as being true and the conduct would violate the pertinent Florida Statutes or State Board of Education Rules (Code of Ethics) and the violation would warrant a sanction against the certificate.
+No. The PPS is not the employer and does not review employment related matters nor does it conduct third party reviews of local level decisions.
+Florida law requires that complaints must be "legally sufficient."
+Legally sufficient means that the allegation has been supported as being true and the conduct would violate pertinent Florida Statutes or State Board of Education Rules (Principles of Professional Conduct).
+Additionally the conduct must warrant a sanction against the educator's certificate.

 Example: Parent alleges teacher Ms. Smith gave her son, Peter, a detention because he failed to turn in his homework.
-(This allegation would not be investigated by the Office of Professional Practices Services because the actions of Ms. Smith would not constitute a discipline against her educator certificate.)
+The PPS would not investigate this or a similar complaint as student discipline is a decision determined by the local school or school district.

 What happens when a complaint is opened with the stateís Office of Professional Practices Services?

-Complaints are assigned to an investigator.
+Complaints are reviewed for jurisdiction and legal sufficiency.
+If determined to be legally sufficient, a case is opened and assigned to an investigator.
 The employer (the school or school district) and the educator are typically informed of the investigation.
 The investigator conducts an investigation which may include school visits; interviews with victim and witnesses (adults and minors); retrieving court documents; and reviewing personnel files, student folders and audit reviews.
 When an investigation is completed, the educator is provided the opportunity to review the findings and respond to the allegations.
 The results are reviewed by Department of Education attorneys and presented to the Commissioner of Education who determines if the educatorís conduct warrants disciplinary action against the educatorís certificate.
-Ultimately, the Education Practices Commission, a quasi-judicial body, determines what penalty to issue against a teacherís certificate.

 If it is determined an educator did something wrong, what kind of disciplinary actions can be taken against an educatorís certificate?